Robin's Reckoning: Part 2

 Batman tracks Tony Zucco while, secretly, Robin seeks to find Zucco to avenge his parents' death.
 As the investigation narrows to an abandoned amusement park, a series of flashbacks finish Robin's origin story.

 After Zucco's escape from Stromwell, Bruce and Dick grow closer, engaging in a playful fencing match.
 Alfred then tells Bruce that Jim Gordon is convinced that Zucco might soon try to flee from Gotham, prompting Dick to take matters into his own hands.
 After running away from Wayne Manor, he unsuccessfully tries to track Zucco.
 While searching a run-down section of Gotham and avoiding Batman, who, unbeknownst to Dick, is also searching for Zucco, Dick rescues a woman threatened by a large man, knocking him unconscious.
 The woman treats Dick to dinner in a local diner where a waitress identifies Zucco from a photo.
 She informs Dick that Zucco is squatting in the condemned building across the street.
 Dick and Batman find Zucco at roughly the same time, but Dick attacks Zucco, who throws him over a spillway.
 Batman rescues Dick before he can go over a waterfall, but Zucco uses the distraction to escape.
 Batman brings Dick back to the Batcave, revealing his secret identity.
 He then suggests that Dick's "temporary" stay become indefinite, which Dick accepts.

 As the flashback ends, Robin continues his search on his motorcycle.
 He uses a phone tracer to obtain Zucco's address; in a fit of paranoia, Zucco fires a submachine gun repeatedly into the ceiling, worried about a noise.
 An injured Batman falls through the weakened ceiling.
 Using a smoke bomb as a diversion, he limps from the room.
 Hiding in the amusement park, he hardly has time to treat his wounds before being attacked by Zucco's henchmen.
 Though limping, he picks off the thugs one-by-one through stealth, fighting several on the carousel.
 After the brawl, however, Zucco has the advantage over Batman and prepares to shoot him.
 At the last moment, Robin crashes through the fence while riding his motorcycle, drives straight at Zucco and, grabbing him by the collar, drags him to the end of a pier.
 He holds Zucco over the edge, determined to kill him.
 Batman arrives and desperately implores Robin not to let his emotions control him, but Robin lashes out at his mentor, exclaiming that he cannot know how he feels.
 When Batman remains silent, Robin suddenly remembers that Batman is actually the one person he knows who would know.
-Abashed, Robin apologizes and relents, handing Zucco to the police.
+Abashed, Robin apologizes and relents, handing Zucco over to Commissioner Gordon and the GCPD.

 As Zucco is hauled away, Robin tells Batman that Batman was right to leave him out of the investigation, as his emotions made him unstable.
 In a rare moment of vulnerability, Batman explains that he distanced Robin from the investigation because he feared his partner would be killed.
 The two crimefighters reconcile and leave the pier.